adilet0212/portfolio-adilet/README.md

 - **Global design**
   - Space-themed background with glassmorphism cards.
-  - Dark mode only for a consistent visual identity.
-  - Custom favicon and Open Graph image for nice previews when sharing links.
+  - Custom favicon and other design features.

 ---